simeonhebrew/inviria/README.md

 ## A lightweight pipeline to profile the human gut virome

-Inviria allows you to rapidly quantify and profile enriched human gut viral samples.
+Inviria is a pipeline allows you to rapidly and efficienty quantify and profile the human gut virome from enriched Virus-like Particle (VLP) sequencing data.

-### Quick Start!
+It leverages [viromeQC](https://github.com/SegataLab/viromeqc.git) to estimate viral enrichment, [sylph](https://github.com/bluenote-1577/sylph.git) for taxonomic profiling and the Unified Human Gut Virome [UHGV](https://github.com/snayfach/UHGV.git), a comprehensive resource of viruses that have been clustered independent human microbiome studies.

 ### Installation